 General requirements for all students

-All students are required to complete 48 units for completion of the degree, including 3 to 6 units of “in thesis.”
+All students are required to complete 48 units for completion of the degree, including 6 units of “in thesis.”
 Up to 24 units from a certificate program may be used in support of this requirement as per IBS’s stackable curriculum.

 All students must maintain a 3.0 GPA and receive a B or better in all required courses.